 Because they live several hours away from City of Hope’s Duarte campus, they were initially referred to a more local hospital, but instead decided to seek treatment for Nancy at City of Hope.

-Chuck explains: “A patient relations director walked Nancy from appointment to appointment.
+Chuck explains: “Clare Williams, a patient relations director, walked Nancy from appointment to appointment.
 There are volunteers everywhere waiting to help.
 Because of restrictions due to the COVID-19 pandemic, I wasn’t able to accompany Nancy to her appointments and treatments, but she had so many people assisting her.
 And we experienced warm concern from everyone we met, even a gardener who saw me waiting and drove me across the campus in his golf cart!
 I asked him if being so nice was part of the job requirement to work at City of Hope, and he said it was.”

 Despite the many multi-hour drives to Duarte for Nancy’s treatment, Chuck says that each visit “felt like coming home.
 We met people from all over the world who were there for the same reason we were.”